KI für Nonprofits: Eindrücke von der Microsoft AI Tour Berlin

 Wir freuen uns, wenn du in die neueste Podcast-Folge reinhörst und deine Gedanken mit uns teilst!

-Celebrating 5 Years at Microsoft: Reflecting on a Journey of Innovation and Impact
+Celebrating 5 Years at Microsoft: Reflections on Innovation, Culture, and Strategic Impact

 Alexander Loth stands on stage at a Microsoft event, delivering a presentation.
 The backdrop features a quote from Satya Nadella, "We empower every person and every organization on the planet to achieve more."
 The audience is visible in the foreground, attentively watching the presentation. (photo by Microsoft Corp.)